Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __event_description__
   - Type: string
   - Description: Information regarding the event that caused the pH change.
+In the case of a fed-batch reaction protocol, this event can also be the planned adjustment of the pH value to another specific value based on     the current progress of the reaction process.

 - __detected_when__
   - Type: string